 Is Using Solar Power To Run A Refrigerator Cost-Effective?

-Typically, if you are just planning to power a refrigerator using solar then the cost to purchase and set up your array likely isn’t worth the trouble or the cost.
+If you are just planning to power a refrigerator using solar then the cost to purchase and set up your array likely isn’t cost-effective.
 However, if you plan to run several appliances off this array, then the savings will add up over time and be worth your time and investment.

 If you are purchasing a new fridge that is highly energy-efficient, which most are nowadays, and you moderate your visits to get a chilled snack, then the price of the solar setup to run the fridge will be paid for in a few years.
 If you plan to run the fridge until it’s an antique and live in your home for many decades, then the money saved will be compounded each year!